dazinator/Dazinator.Extensions/README.md

 ## Named Services

 Allows you to register services that can be resolved by name.
+Note: In dotnet 8, microsoft have now added a feature to allow you to resolve services by name.
+However if you are using dotnet 6 or below, you can use this package to achieve the same thing.

 For more detailed docs [see here](./src/DependencyInjection.NamedServices/README.md)

+## Modules

+Allows you to define modules that can be used to configure services in a modular way.
+For more detailed docs [see here](./src/DependencyInjection.Modules/README.md)

 ## Child Containers